cakephp/docs/en/core-libraries/helpers/form.rst

 The FormHelper is one of the most frequently used classes in CakePHP, and has had several improvements made to it.

-**Entity depth limitations**

-In 1.2 there was a hard limit of 5 nested keys.
-This posed significant limitations on form input creation in some contexts.
-In 1.3 you can now create infinitely nested form element keys.
-Validation errors and value reading for arbitrary depths has also been added.

-**Model introspection**

-Support for adding 'required' classes, and properties like ``maxlength`` to hasMany and other associations has been improved.
-In the past only 1 model and a limited set of associations would be introspected.
-In 1.3 models are introspected as needed, providing validation and additional information such as maxlength.

 **Default options for input()**